mdfalkow/editorial-jekyll-theme/README.md

 # Issues

+If you would like to report a bug or ask a question **concerning the color scheme**, feel free to open an issue in this repository with the [BUG] or [QUESTION] tags respectively.

-If you would like to report a bug, ask a question, request a feature, feel free to do so on [the GitLab repository](https://gitlab.com/andrewbanchich/editorial-jekyll-theme) and I will be more than happy to help!
+If you would like to report a bug, ask a question, or request a feature **that do not concern the color scheme**, visit [the GitLab repository](https://gitlab.com/andrewbanchich/editorial-jekyll-theme) for the original iteration of the Jekyll version of this template.

 Alternatively, you can open an issue via email by emailing [incoming+andrewbanchich/editorial-jekyll-theme@incoming.gitlab.com](mailto:incoming+andrewbanchich/editorial-jekyll-theme@incoming.gitlab.com).